TheCodeDaniel/flux/readme.md

 **For TestFlight**, this command will:

+- ✅ Auto-add export compliance key to Info.plist (if missing)
+- ✅ Check version conflicts in App Store Connect (fail fast if version exists)
 - ✅ Build IPA in release mode
 - ✅ Parse build output for IPA path
-- ✅ Prompt you to confirm deployment (Y/n)
+- ✅ Prompt you to confirm deployment (Y/n) - use `--skip-confirm` to skip for CI/CD
 - ✅ Upload to App Store Connect
+- ✅ **Wait for Apple to process build** (5-15 min with real-time progress updates)
 - ✅ Submit to TestFlight
 - ✅ Log deployment